 Additionally, we review the voting recommendation outcomes each year to determine what tweaks to the policies or voting approach might be required.
+From 2022, an additional quality control process will be introduced: ex-post 'spot checks' of individual engagers' vote recommendations (at a rate of one vote per engager, per quarter) to ensure proper process was followed and to confirm that final recommendations were either in-line with the EOS policy or justified where they deviated (for example, on the basis of insights received through company engagement).
+This process is intended to complement ex-ante escalation process which identifies potentially controversial or nuanced votes for further discussion and scrutiny, before final recommendations are made.
 Due to our downstream position from ISS in the voting recommendation process cycle, we benefit from ISS' quality control processes on the information it has received, and the research provided to us.
 Occasionally we may spot errors or inconsistencies in ISS-provided research and/or the application of our policy which we raise with our designated contact to be resolved.
 Inaccuracies in ISS' initial research or further updates to publicly available information may lead to EOS and its clients receiving revised research from ISS and for EOS to revise its recommendations.
 Clients are informed where new recommendations are issued.
 As our engagement professionals make their recommendations, they will further triangulate where necessary using their contacts with companies, company materials and other sources to help ensure the accuracy of information received.